er-ri/fscraper/docs/index.md

 # Financial Data Scraper
-The project contains a collection of functions used to scrape financial data, together with financial indicators calculator such as *RSI*, *beta*, *MACD*, etc.
+A collection of functions used to scrape financial data, together with financial indicators calculator such as *RSI*, *beta*, *MACD*, etc.

 ## Getting Started
 * Install the package